tsraycheva/physical_exam_app/README.md

 ### Test report
 A JaCoCo is applied to the project.
 After executing test from Maven Lifecycle, the report could be found at **/physical_exam/target/site/jacoco/index.html**

-## The next step will be creating
+## The next step will be
-1. Spring Security
+1. Implementing Spring Security (in progress)